Post job

 As the name entails, swim instructors teach both children and adults how to swim.
 They help people develop their swimming ability through proper swimming techniques.
 Their responsibilities include ensuring that all swimming equipment is in good condition, evaluating student performance and providing feedback, and preparing reports on attendance and accidents.
 They are also responsible for preventing injuries and accidents through monitoring.
 There are several requirements to become a successful swim instructor that may include previous experience as a swim instructor, certifications on CPR and first aid, and swimming abilities.

-In this section, we compare the average lifeguard/head lifeguard annual salary with that of a ski patrol director.
-Typically, ski patrol directors earn a $25,179 higher salary than lifeguards/head lifeguards earn annually.
+If we compare the average lifeguard/head lifeguard annual salary with that of a ski patrol director, we find that ski patrol directors typically earn a $25,179 higher salary than lifeguards/head lifeguards make annually.

-As far as similarities go, this is where it ends because a lifeguard/head lifeguard responsibility requires skills such as "first-aid," "customer service," "water safety," and "emergency situations."
+While similarities exist, there are also some differences between lifeguards/head lifeguards and ski patrol director.
+For instance, lifeguard/head lifeguard responsibilities require skills such as "first-aid," "customer service," "water safety," and "emergency situations."
 Whereas a ski patrol director is skilled in "patrol," "emt," "cpr," and "aed."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-The education levels that ski patrol directors earn is a bit different than that of lifeguards/head lifeguards.
+The education levels that ski patrol directors earn slightly differ from lifeguards/head lifeguards.
 In particular, ski patrol directors are 1.3% more likely to graduate with a Master's Degree than a lifeguard/head lifeguard.
 Additionally, they're 4.6% more likely to earn a Doctoral Degree.

-But both careers also use different skills, according to real lifeguard/head lifeguard resumes.
-While lifeguard/head lifeguard responsibilities can utilize skills like "first-aid," "aquatic facility," "in-service training," and "pool maintenance," some swim instructors use skills like "lifeguard," "kids," "work ethic," and "strong work ethic."
+Each career also uses different skills, according to real lifeguard/head lifeguard resumes.
+While lifeguard/head lifeguard responsibilities can utilize skills like "first-aid," "aquatic facility," "in-service training," and "pool maintenance," swim instructors use skills like "lifeguard," "kids," "work ethic," and "strong work ethic."

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from lifeguards/head lifeguards resumes, they are more likely to have skills like "first-aid," "cleanliness," "pool maintenance," and "lifeguard training."
-But a water safety instructor might have skills like "learn-to-swim," "head lifeguard," "private lessons," and "course objectives."
+The required skills of the two careers differ considerably.
+For example, lifeguards/head lifeguards are more likely to have skills like "first-aid," "cleanliness," "pool maintenance," and "lifeguard training."
+But a water safety instructor is more likely to have skills like "learn-to-swim," "head lifeguard," "private lessons," and "course objectives."